 The average American watches more than four hours of television a day.
 Lee, do you mean I shouldn't veg out in front of the tube for 28 hours a week?
 After all, I don't actually worship.
 I spend at least two hours a week in church on Sunday.
 Does God want more?

 Even in a fast-paced world, we always seem to make time for important relationships.
 For example, people who have good marriages order their lives so that they spend time with each other.
-To put it simply, God wants to be our first love.
+God wants to be our first love.

 "God is kind of jealous and also the one and only true God," says Amber, 12.
 When God is jealous, it's a good kind of jealousy.
 We usually think of jealousy as being small and petty.
 God's jealousy is big and benevolent.
 He wants our whole heart because only his love can bring us into a deeper, larger place where he is our all in all.

-"It means don't worship money and the things that can take over your life," says Will, 9.
+"The first commandment means having no god but Jesus.
+For example, a lot of people mistake money for a god," says Chris, 10.
+"It means don't worship money and the things that can take over your life," adds Will, 9.

 My good friend Tony Carnes has written a book on idolatry.
 He's an accomplished author and scholar.
 I've asked him to share a few thoughts.
 Here's Tony: